doganoruc/Predictive-Maintenance/README.md

 # Predictive-Maintenance
-Predictive Maintanence Project For Failure Prediction
+Predictive Maintanence modelling projects for failure prediction of Remaining Useful Lifetime and Anomaly Detection.